adamtgit/final_project_cs1051/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-Adam Tseng, adam.tseng@temple.edu, Joanne Nichols
+Adam Tseng, adam.tseng@temple.edu, Joanne Nichols, Section 002

-Ishika Kohli, ishika.kohli@temple.edu,  Hongzheng Wang
+Ishika Kohli, ishika.kohli@temple.edu,  Hongzheng Wang, Section 003

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.